-Dr. Michael Dreith became the president of Frontier Community College in June of 2001.
-He was most recently the associate dean of Community Services at Lewis and Clark Community College.
+In June 2001, FCC welcomed Dr. Michael Dreith as the third president.
+Dreith joined FCC from Lewis and Clark Community College where he was Dean of Community Services.
 His employment at Lewis and Clark began in 1986 as associate professor of Broadcasting and from 1994-96, he served as associate dean of Liberal Arts and Business.
 In 1982, he was employed at WFIW radio station in Fairfield.

 On February 20, 2002, Frontier added the Sanyo Building to the family of FCC buildings on the west edge of Fairfield.
 The 38,000 square feet building was renamed the Workforce Development Center.
 The building houses the new Automotive Technology Program and there are plans to add further business and industry training programs.

 In 2003, Frontier Community College Foundation purchased the Bud Harrison property, which is adjacent to the FCC campus.
 The purchase was assisted by the City of Fairfield, Lebensfeld Foundation, Forrestine Hutchison Foundation and Joe and the late Libby Flemming.
 The 2,400 square-feet television sales and repair shop will be transformed into a conference center which will serve Frontier and the community.
 The college transformed the structure with minor modifications to the outside appearance of the building.
 The building was renamed as Foundation Hall.